excellalabs/docker-workshop-2/README.md

 1. Navigate to [Play with K8s](https://labs.play-with-k8s.com/), which gives us servers temporarily that we can set up in a Kubernetes cluster.
 It has Docker and Kubernetes tools installed already.

-1. To pick up where Part 1 left off, we'll quickly spin up the hello world application we containerized.
+1. To use the app we containerized in Part 1, we'll quickly spin up the hello world application we containerized.
 Run:

     ```bash
     git clone https://github.com/excellalabs/docker-workshop-1